Is AI accurate? Is it like a search engine?

 A traditional search engine will analyze your inquiry and provide you with a list of specific links to visit to find pertinent information.
 Your ability to vet the information is based, in part, on the link you visit, and whether or not you know it to be a reliable source.

-In contrast, a generative AI like ChatGPT references its vast data set for patterns of words related to your inquiry, and comes up with a distillation or "average" of those millions of word patterns.
+In contrast, a generative AI references its vast data set for patterns of words related to your inquiry, and comes up with a distillation or "average" of those millions of word patterns.
 This is why the text and images generated by AIs often has a generic tone.
 The output reflects this process of "boiling down" content into generic statements or images.

 A word of advice about using AI for teaching —